 The Reasons Why I Operate a No Pets Policy

-I’m sorry but, for a number of reasons, I operate a strict no pets policy in Henrys Cottage.
+For a number of reasons, I operate a strict no pets policy in Henrys Cottage.

 If you are a pet owner seeking holiday accommodation then I will endeavour to assist you by putting you in touch with property owners who do allow pets.
 I have established arrangements with other accommodation owners in the area so that I can help you whenever I can.